AI4Risk/antifraud/README.md

 > `MCNN`, `STAN` and `STAGN` are presently not applicable to YelpChi and Amazon datasets.
 >
-> `HOGRL` are presently not applicable to S-FFSD dataset.
+> `HOGRL` is presently not applicable to S-FFSD dataset.

 ## Repo Structure
 The repository is organized as follows: